Tgleason1980/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+Document Object Model where we can manipulate actions on the webpage.

 2. What is an event?

+an action on the DOM

 3. What is an event listener?

+listens for the event such as click so a function knows when to fire off.

 4. Why would we convert a NodeList into an Array?

+so we can use methods on it such as .foreach

 5. What is a component?

+chuncks of reusable code

 ### Git Set up